 By the end of January, most have forgotten what they set out to accomplish.

 Don’t be like them.

-Strive to overcome these key factors that often keep people from reaching goals and you will be able accomplish yours; regardless of when you set them.
+Strive to overcome these key factors that often keep people from reaching goals, and you will accomplish yours, regardless of when you set them.

 What Really Prevents People from Reaching Goals

 1. Lack of Focus

 Most fail because of a lack of planning.

 Likely, the most common goal deals with weight loss.